 Coronavirus disease 2019 (COVID-19) vaccines provide protection against COVID-19.
 COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
 Symptoms of COVID-19 vary significantly.
 Two types of tests can be used to diagnose... read more is the disease caused by infection with the SARS-CoV-2 virus.
-There are multiple COVID-19 vaccines currently in use worldwide (see COVID-19 Vaccine Tracker).
+There are multiple COVID-19 vaccines currently in use worldwide (see the UNICEF COVID-19 Vaccine Market Dashboard and WHO Coronavirus [COVID-19] Dashboard).
 This topic includes only those vaccines currently in use in the United States.

 (See also Overview of Immunization Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
 Immunity (the ability of the body to defend itself against diseases caused by... read more .)

 For COVID-19 vaccines available for use in the United States, all dose and administration information, including for all age groups and people with special conditions, is available from the CDC at Interim Clinical Considerations for Use of COVID-19 Vaccines Currently Approved or Authorized in the United States.